Omni Calculator logo

 • The calculator will display the calculated volume and surface area of the parallelepiped in the corresponding fields under the Results section.

 ⚠️ If your input is not being accepted in any calculation mode, it is because you have entered values in another calculation mode that makes values in the current one impossible to process.
-To solve this, click the Reload button at the bottom left corner, and enter values again by selecting the desired calculation mode.
+To solve this, click the Reload calculator button at the bottom of the calculator and enter values again by selecting the desired calculation mode.
+Click on the "Clear all changes" button to reset the calculator, including any changes to the units.

 How do I determine whether three vectors are coplanar or collinear?